-Subject REPERTUAR REPERTOIRE Unit of AWF Zakład Tańca / Department of Dance Teacher's name Agnieszka Doberska, Paulina Wycichowska, Paweł Malicki, Andrzej Adamczak ECTS points 4 Number of hours 15 Methods of estimation Current assessment of student's activity during the class Assessment of knowledge of the given dance material and the rules for its implementation.
+Subject REPERTUAR Subject REPERTOIRE Unit of AWF Zakład Tańca / Department of Dance Teacher's name Agnieszka Doberska, Paulina Wycichowska, Paweł Malicki, Andrzej Adamczak ECTS points 4 Number of hours 15 Methods of estimation Current assessment of student's activity during the class Assessment of knowledge of the given dance material and the rules for its implementation.
 Assessment of practical skills acquired during the class.
 Effects/results of education Student is introduced to the several choreographic works of artists that worked with the dance department in The Poznan University of Physical Education.
 Student learns parts of the repertoire of chosen choreographers.
-Topics of the classes 1.
-Each class deals with the material and concept of the certain

 Topics of the classes Each class deals with the material and concept of the certain choreography that is taught to students by the staff member of the dance department.
 Choreography is introduced by the teacher.
-Video projection of the chosen choreography is given only to show the original result of the artist's work not for the working process with students. of the artist's work not for the working process with students.

-1. "Pina Bausch: Tanztheater" Literature Norbert Servos, Gert Weigelt; Kieser Verlag; 2012
+Video projection of the chosen choreography is given only to show the original result of the artist's work not for the working process with students.
+Literature 1.
+"Pina Bausch: Tanztheater" Norbert Servos, Gert Weigelt; Kieser Verlag; 2012

 Subject TECHNIKI MODERN MODERN DANCE TECHNIQUES Unit of AWF Zakład Tańca / Department of Dance Teacher's name Paulina Wycichowska, MA ECTS points 4 Number of hours 15 Methods of estimation Physical practice: floorwork, standing, travelling and jumping exercises.
 Effects/results of education Modern Dance Technique subject is designed to provide a student with basic information about pioneering dance techniques created by Martha Graham, Merce Cunningham and José Limón.
 The class takes form of physical practice of main concepts of the mentioned techniques.
 Given exercises are inspired by original techniques but also developed further to serve contemporary dance purposes.
-Topics of the classes Main topics of study and exercise: Introduction to Martha Graham technique: floorwork, standing and travelling exercises.
-Introduction to Merce Cunningham technique: standing, travelling and jumping exercises.
-Introduction to José Limón technique: standing, travelling and jumping exercises.
+Topics of the classes Main topics of study and exercise: - Introduction to Martha Graham technique: floorwork, standing and travelling exercises. - Introduction to Merce Cunningham technique: standing, travelling and jumping exercises. - Introduction to José Limón technique: standing, travelling and jumping exercises.
 Literature Freedman Russel, Martha Graham a Dancer's Life, Clarion Books, New York 1998.
 Horosko Marian, Martha Graham: The Evolution of Her Dance Theory and Training, University Press of Florida, 2002 Dunbar June, Jose Limon: An Artist Re-viewed (Choreography and Dance Studies Series), Routledge, 2002